Save Money and Keep PCB Costs Down with Consistent Documentation Tools

 - Lower PCBA costs with dynamic and real-time Bill of Material analysis.

 - Include stackup, notes, callouts, and drawings with Altium’s powerful Draftsman.

-Don’t let your PCB manufacturing fall to the way side.
+Don’t let your PCB manufacturing fall to the wayside.
 Make sure notions such as panel usage, copper thickness, solder mask, and other facets in the manufacturing process can be articulated clearly.
-Use Altium’s environment to document your manufacturer’s design guidelines for buliding best-in-class at lowest cost.
+Use Altium’s environment to document your manufacturer’s design guidelines for building best-in-class at the lowest cost.